This post may contain affiliate links. See site Terms here.

 - 6-8 tbsp milk, as needed

-Dissolve yeast in warm water for 2 minutes.
+Warm milk in microwave, until just bathwater warm (not scalding).
+Dissolve yeast in warm milk for 2 minutes.
 Add all ingredients except 3-4 cups of flour in a stand mixer, and mix with dough hook until smooth.

 Gradually add the remaining flour and mix until just combined.